ambarth/git-checkout-files-from-branch/README.md

 ==========================================

 Git Checkout Files From Branch is a plugin that allows you to checkout missing files from another git branch.
-It can be used within all IDEA IDEs. https://plugins.jetbrains.com/plugin/10795-git-checkout-files-from-branch
+It can be used with all Jetbrains IDEs. https://plugins.jetbrains.com/plugin/10795-git-checkout-files-from-branch

 Installation
 -------------